backstage/backstage/.changeset/three-coins-kiss.md

 '@backstage/plugin-xcmetrics': patch
 ---

-Handle a case where Xcode data from XCMetrics version < 0.0.8 could be missing
+Handle a case where XCode data from backend (before 0.0.8) could be missing